alite/vjlxnr/README.md

 ## What it does …

 It moves and zooms an image according to the audio level which is grabbed at periodic intervals or by a given threshold.
 Optional a second image layer can be switched on, which moves independently from the other image.
 The resulting image is calculated by multiplicating the pixel values.
-The resultimg image also can be faded in and out or be modified by a color filter.
+The resulting image also can be faded in and out or be modified by a color filter.
 The design of this VJing tool is focussed on being mostly programmable/automatable.
 This way a musician can integrate video effects into performance without the need of taking hands off his music intrument.

 ## What it contains …